conduitio-labs/conduit-connector-oracle/README.md

 ## Testing

 Run `make test` to run all unit and integration tests, as well as an acceptance test from the Conduit Connector SDK.
-To pass the integration and acceptance tests, set the Oracle database URL to the environment variables as an `ORACLE_URL`.
+To run the integration and acceptance tests, set the Oracle database URL to the environment variables as an `ORACLE_URL`.

 ## Source